-The person-to-person payment service is easy to use – but its simplicity may also make it vulnerable to fraud.
-Here's what you need to know
+Zelle, the easy-to-use person-to-person payment service now used by more than 100 banks in the U.S., is becoming increasingly popular — but its simplicity may also make it vulnerable to fraud.

 Developed and released last year by bank-owned consortium Early Warning Services, Zelle is the peer-to-peer system many banks have incorporated into their own branded apps.
 It was launched in June 2017 and has recently outpaced Venmo in the amount of cash moving through its network.